 - 3.11.
-It would appear that some Subpostmasters either misunderstood the complex instructions or were told by Helpline staff that the problem would sort itself out (though it did not) and subsequently found that the Helpline's advice was later countermanded.
+It would appear that some Subpostmasters either misunderstood the instructions or were told by Helpline staff, when they were investigating differences, that "the problem will sort itself out" (though it did not) and they subsequently found that the Helpline's advice was later countermanded.
 This comment and other similar ones referring to Helpline advice is found in nearly every instance where there were problems with the operation of an ATM. - 3.12.
-A consequence of getting things wrong with the ATM cash dispensed figures was that an out-of-sync situation could develop where the branch's ATM would be expected (by Bol and by Post Office) to have an amount of cash in its cassettes different from the cash figure that the Subpostmaster had entered into Horizon. - 3.13.
+A consequence of getting things wrong with the ATM cash dispensed figures was that an out-of-sync situation could develop where the branch's ATM would be expected (by Bol and by Post Office) to have an amount of cash in its cassettes that was different from the cash figure that the Subpostmaster had entered into Horizon. - 3.13.
 This out-of-sync situation and associated reconciliation difficulties, became, it seems, commonplace in some branches prior to the February 2008 release of the Manual Update. - 3.14.
 Indeed, the Manual says: